 The Florida opioid crisis is a growing healthcare concern.
-Fueled in part by excessive physician prescribing of prescription narcotics and consequent patient overuse of opiates, a clear solution seems lacking.
-There has been early research showing a beneficial effect of cannabis in pain and the potential of its use as a replacement for opiate therapy.
+Fueled in part by the excessive physician prescribing of prescription narcotics and consequent patient overuse of opiates, a clear solution seems lacking.
+There has been early research showing a beneficial effect of cannabis on pain and the potential of its use as a replacement for opiate therapy.
 More studies are necessary and sure to come with rising social acceptance and availability of cannabis.
-KindHealth medical cannabis doctors will evaluate you for your qualifying condition and work with you to see if you chronic pain is responsive to the use of marijuana.
+KindHealth medical cannabis doctors will evaluate you for your medical marijuana qualifying condition and work with you to see if your chronic pain is responsive to the use of marijuana.

 Drug-related Deaths per 100,000 (2017)

 America at War on Opioids and Prescription Narcotics